cormacrelf/vim-colors-github/README.md

 " in your .vimrc or init.vim
 colorscheme github

-" if you use airline
+" if you use airline / lightline let g:airline_theme = "github"
-let g:airline_theme = "github"
+let g:lightline = { 'colorscheme': 'github' }
 ```

 ## Options